The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 English

-Shawn Smyth is a Neurologist in Baltimore, Maryland.
+Shawn Smyth is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Smyth is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Secondary Parkinsonism, Supranuclear Ophthalmoplegia, Progressive Supranuclear Palsy Atypical, and Progressive Supranuclear Palsy.
-Dr. Smyth is currently accepting new patients.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Secondary Parkinsonism, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Supranuclear Ocular Palsy.

 Experienced in Acute Cerebellar Ataxia